Tochukwunwafororizu/configure-ad/README.md

 <p>
 </p>
 Next, we are going to create a new employee named "Jane Doe" as Admin.
-Add him to Domain Admin security group.
+Add her to Domain Admin security group.
 Next log out  from DC-1 and log back again as mydomain.com\Jane_admin.
 Next Login to Client-1 and join it to the domain (computer will restart)
-Login to the Domain Controller and verify Client-1 shows up in ADUC.
+Login to the Domain Controller and verify Client-1 shows up in ADUC (Active Directory Users and Computers).
 Create a new Organizational Unit  named “_CLIENTS” and drag Client-1 into there.

 </p>